Create your own personalized study plan

 Again, start with the bones and joints, continue with the muscles and vessels and nerves.
 This topic seems deceivingly simple, but actually there is a lot too it.
 Make sure to allocate enough time for it!

-Tip: Another quiz you shouldn't miss is our custom quiz.
+Tip: Another quiz you shouldn't miss is our Custom quiz.
 It lets you mix and match different areas of the body, as well as structure types, and subtopics, down to a single term, to create a quiz that perfectly fits your needs.
-You can even save your custom quiz and revisit it later!
+You can even save your Custom quiz and revisit it later.
+Learn how to use it and get started in no time!

 Head and neck